paul-ollis/vim-vpe/docs/guide/logging.rst

 The VPE and other logs
 ======================

-If you do any non-trivial Python scripting within Vim, it is verly likely that you will find it helpful to be able to write log message.
+If you do any non-trivial Python scripting within Vim, it is very likely that you will find it helpful to be able to write log message.
 Python programmers often simply use calls to ``print()`` for this and this can be useful from within Vim.
-However, such output will typicall cause the Vim window to scroll and wait for the user to press a key.
+However, such output will typically cause the Vim window to scroll and wait for the user to press a key.
 This can be inconvenient during Python scripting development.